benfixit/catholic_hymnbook/content/how-lovely-is-your-dwelling-place.md

 ---
 id: 165
-title: How Lovely Is Your Dwelling Place
+title: How Lovely Is Your Dwelling Place (Psalm 84)
 ---

 _Chorus:_